 At nearly 1,200 acres, Van Cortlandt Park in the Bronx is New York City's third-largest green space, behind Pelham Bay Park and the Staten Island Greenbelt.
-Maintained by the Van Cortlandt Park Conservancy, the grounds cater to many by being a spot for recreation and leisure as well as a place of natural beauty.
+Maintained by the Van Cortlandt Park Alliance, the grounds cater to many by being a spot for recreation and leisure as well as a place of natural beauty.
 The area was the property of Van Cortlandt family members—first Jacobus, later Frederick, among others—until the City acquired the land in 1888, officially naming the park after the clan in 1913.
 The first municipal golf course in the United States opened within the park in 1895, and it is still in operation today.

 Bordered by West Gun Hill Road to the south, Broadway to the west, Forest Avenue to the north and Jerome Avenue to the east, the park abuts the neighborhoods of Fieldston, Riverdale and Woodlawn.
 Though located in the far north of the City, it's very easy to access via subway.
 Take the 1 train uptown to the last stop—Van Cortlandt Park-242nd Street—to emerge on the park’s west side.
 Another option is to hop on the 4 train and ride it uptown to the last stop, Woodlawn/Jerome Avenue; this deposits you on the park's east side.